KerfuffleV2/mandarin-webutil/README.md

 The dictionary entries for words aren't reliably in an order where the most common definition will be the one used for pinyin transcription and tones.

-Currently only supports Simplified Chinese input.
+Traditional support currently is only a fallback after trying to look up the Simplified word.

 The desktop version doesn't seem to correctly support clicking words to open the MDBG definition.